rconfig/rconfig-v3/beta-readme.md

 The beta installations is going to be very similar to how you would install rConfig today.
 Except we need to tweak a little after our initial script launch do we get the beta version installed.

+Upgrades will be identical to existing process.
+Except you cannot download the file from the rconfig.com until i post it, and will notify its exact URL on the private slack channel.

+You need to manually set your keys for password encryption in the config/config.inc.php file.
+Fi you do not set a key, the passwords for new devices will be saved in plan text in the DB

 #### Build Notes
 Please review 3.8updates.md in the root directory of rConfig3.8 beta...
 I was using this as a running task list for the duration of the beta build.
 Any items prefixed with a dash '-' are completed items.
 I will now move over to the github issues board to log and track issues for the beta duration - slack, integration with github is inplace and you should get notifications of commits, issues etc...

+Please read all of the 3.8updates.md file as there are some notes at the end as to some unfinished work.

 #### Testing